dovet19/fitness_club/README.md

-A website that shows exercises per body part.
+A website that shows exercises per body part and Youtube links.
 Includes searching by exercise name, body part, equipment used etc.
 Created with React, Material UI, and Rapid API.

 Changes: